 Sometimes I also take on other projects that seem interesting and turn out far more complicated than I was prepared for, like housing policy, making furniture, and designing this website.
 (Sorry if it's a little broken.)

-You can find me on Twitter at @themhartman and by email at mrhartman9 at gmail dot com (if you're traditional) or themhartman at protonmail dot com (if you're security minded).
+You can find me on Twitter at @themhartman and by email at matt at theassemblync dot com (if you're traditional) or themhartman at protonmail dot com (if you're security minded).